SimiaCryptus/intellij-aicoder/README.md

 * **DiffChatAction**: Engage in a chat session to generate and apply code diffs directly within the IDE, streamlining the code review and modification process.
 * **MultiDiffChatAction**: Facilitates collaborative code review and diff generation across multiple files, enhancing team productivity.
 * **AutoDevAction**: Translates user directives into actionable development tasks and code modifications, automating parts of the development workflow.
+* **mermaid.js**: Generate diagrams using the mermaid.js library, providing a visual representation of your code and ideas.

 ## **Action Customization**

-In our latest version, we provide the capability to tailor actions to your coding habits and project requirements.
+Tailor actions to your coding habits and project requirements!
 Within the settings UI, you can view, edit, clone, or delete actions, enabling you to fine-tune existing tools or create new ones from scratch.

-These custom actions leverage Groovy scripting, and can be as complex or simple as required, even having access to the entire IntelliJ API.
+These custom actions use dynamically compiled Kotlin, and can be as complex or simple as required, even having access to the entire IntelliJ API.
 This powerful feature allows for numerous possibilities, from refining prompts to adding intricate logic to better support your preferred coding language.